modular/modular/KGEN/docs/MojoREPL.md

 easier debugging.

 #### MojoJupyter Log Format
-The JSON format you'll see in the jupyter kernel logs is:
+If the environment variable `MOJO_JUPYTER_JSON_LOGS` is set, the JSON format you'll see in the jupyter kernel logs is:

 ```json
 {
   // `|` separated list of event kinds.
 Each log event can be more than one